Yijia-Chen/Yijia-Chen.github.io/content/projects/index.md

 summary: "A pedagogical exercise in web development"
 # draft: true
 ---

+*"Unless you are struggling with finding an answer, there is a guarantee you won’t find it.
+Your contribution will be minimal."* -- Wangari Maathai
 ### Current

 - Deep Brain Stimulation, Gallant Lab.
 Work in progress.